Hey, Amber Horsburgh! Where are you based?

-With digital it’s really tough for new artists to get that follow or add to a playlist because it’s not the mainstream user behavior of streaming platforms.
+With digital it’s really tough for new artists to get that follow or add to a playlist because it’s not the mainstream user behaviour of streaming platforms.
 People’s music listening habits are driven by their emotions far more than they care to admit.
-Emotions, moods and events trigger listening patterns so for new artists they need to be top of mind when a listener is triggered.
+Emotions, moods and events trigger listening patterns so new artists they need to be top of mind when a listener is triggered.
 So, keeping track of new stuff may not be a reliable source of new fans but rather marketing initiatives that keep targeting new listeners.
 I write more about combatting this for artists in a recent post Playing to strangers: why people that have never heard of you are most profitable.

 Do you tip other people off to new music?
 How?

 Usually with videos, if the music is good but an artist has nailed their aesthetic and the videos are good, I’m hooked.
-I cannot stop shouting from the rooftops about Tommy Cash, I think he is a genius, so captivating, everything he releases whether it is official videos, merch, even status updates are more compelling than the next.
-His PMW video may be my favorite video of all time.
+I cannot stop shouting from the rooftops about Tommy Cash, I think he is a genius, and so captivating, everything he releases whether it is official videos, merch, or even status updates are more compelling than the next.
+His PMW video may be my favourite video of all time.

 Anything you want to “promote”?

-I’ve just started working on my own as a music marketing consultant, which is really fun, and gives me the chance to work on artists I’m most excited about.
-I write my Deep Cuts blog – all about music strategy that deeply analyzes marketing trends and tactics to build audience and creatively package music.
+I’ve just started working on my own as a music marketing consultant, which is really fun and gives me the chance to work on artists I’m most excited about.
+I write my Deep Cuts blog – all about music strategy that deeply analyzes marketing trends and tactics to build an audience and creatively package music.